 When hiking, climbing, running or camping during the winter, arguably the biggest danger is the cold.
 It’s important to understand the hazards presented by freezing conditions, how to spot them, prepare for them and deal with them.

 The body loses heat in a number of ways: through evaporation when you sweat and breathe; through conduction when you come into contact with something colder than yourself; through radiation from uncovered skin; and, crucially in terms of wind chill, through convection.
-This is why items like waterproof jackets and pants are designed to be windproof, to protect you from losing heat in such a way.
+This is why items like the best waterproof jackets and pants are designed to be windproof, to protect you from losing heat in such a way.

 The dangers posed by windchill

 Wind chill can have an adverse effect on exposed skin.
 As it increases, so too does heat lost through convection.
 The risk of frostbite increases markedly when the windchill factor is high.
 For example, frostbite can take hold of exposed skin in just 10 minutes on a day when the ambient temperature is 0°F (-18°C) but the wind speed is 95 kph; whereas it might take more like 30 minutes for frostbite to take hold when the ambient temperature is -30°F (-34°C) but the wind speed is negligible.
 Throw extremely low ambient temperatures and high wind speeds together and you’ve got a cocktail your extremities will not want to taste.

 You don’t want your adventure to be ruined by the discomfort of frostnip or, worse, to lose something to frostbite.
 Always wear a pair of the best hiking gloves in winter and bring a spare too, they can easily get blown away in gusty conditions.
 Your fingers’ large surface area makes them particularly prone to convective heat loss, which is why protecting them is so vital.